May 30, 2022

 In most cases, being emotive is a good thing.
 However, when it comes to negotiation, it is important to maintain a calm and composed attitude, regardless of what is being discussed.
 As far as possible, you must try not to show emotions like panic or fright as that can hinder your ability to make an informed decision.

 To find the ideal solution, you not only need to be innovative and think out of the box.
 This is also where foresight and problem-solving skills come in handy.
-Think of solutions other than monetary and short-term benefits and capitalise on closing in on a more permanent solution.
+Think of solutions other than monetary and short-term benefits and capitalize on closing in on a more permanent solution.

 A negotiation is not a fight or a competition.
 It is all about communication and understanding.
 Every business is different and the situations in which negotiation is required differs immensely.
 This is because of the sheer number of factors involved such as the value of the deal, individual personalities, and relationship dynamics between everyone.
 These are all variable and can change over time.
-The key to a successful negotiation is to capitalise on what each party has to offer and evaluate the possibility of creating value for one another, which will lead to the most beneficial outcome in the long run.
+The key to a successful negotiation is to capitalize on what each party has to offer and evaluate the possibility of creating value for one another, which will lead to the most beneficial outcome in the long run.